vadzimkutsevolau/Q-Game-app/README.md

 # README

-This is a study project 'AskIt'.
+This is a study project 'Q-game'.

 Using Ruby v. ruby 3.0.0p0 (2020-12-25 revision 95aff21468) [x64-mingw32].